syncfusion/blazor-docs/src/common/getting-started/blazor-server-side-visual-studio-2019.md

     }
     ```

+    > **Note:** We can disable the dynamic script loading and refer to the scripts from the application end by using the `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `program.cs`.
+For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

 3. Now, add the Syncfusion Blazor components in any .razor file in the `~/Pages` folder.
 For example, the Calendar component is added in the **~/Pages/Index.razor** page.

     ```csharp